DilipRenkila/converter/README.md

 ## Currency Converter

-This repository provides an http api written in Golang that takes the price in one currency and converts it to other currencies.
+This repository provides a http api in Golang that takes the price in one currency and converts it to other currencies.

-This api provides a single endpoint `/convert?amount=<amount>&currency=<currency>` that wraps up a call to fixer.io  to return a JSON or XML array of amounts converted to other currencies for a given ammount and currency.
+This api provides a single endpoint `/convert?amount=<amount>&currency=<currency>` that wraps up a call to fixer.io  to return a JSON or XML array of amounts converted to other currencies for a given amount and currency type.

 ### Project Structure